B2B Lead Generation for Tech Companies (18 Strategies 2026)

 With this specific message, you might find that prospects might reply :

-“Hey, we have found this {problem} to be a really annoying feature, how does your tool work?”
+“Hey, we have found this (XYZ) to be a really annoying feature.
+How does your tool work?”

 Once you have considered the above and thought about who you’re selling to, and your price points, if you will do your own outreach or hire a sales rep, you can then use the following strategy.

-Once you know exactly who to target it will be easier to reach out to individuals at those companies via LinkedIn.
+First, you would need to build a list of your ideal prospects, as we mentioned above.
+Once you know exactly who to target, it will be easier to reach out to individuals at those companies via LinkedIn.

 Another option is to build a list of prospects who are using competing tools.

-This site will allow you to see which sites are using competitor technology.
+This site allows you to see which sites are using competitor technology.

 This is a great place to find easy sales opportunities.